nurse-with-old-man

 3. Ensure Your Elderly Loved One Eats the Right Diet

-Foods like fruits, leafy greens, lean meats, salmon, beans, eggs, nuts, and whole grains are great, along with key vitamins like calcium, and vitamins A, B, and C to support nail health.
+Foods such as fruits, leafy greens, lean meats, salmon, beans, eggs, nuts, and whole grains, along with essential nutrients like calcium and vitamins A, B, and C, help support strong and healthy nails.

-Your senior loved one’s podiatrist or healthcare provider can suggest specific foods or supplements to keep their nails healthy.
+Your loved one’s healthcare provider can suggest the best foods or supplements to support nail health.

 4. Trim Nails Regularly